kochan/chef-cookbook-bind9/README.md

 Description
 ===========

-This cookbook provides BIND9 installation/configuration in Chroot jail for Ubuntu.
+This cookbook provides BIND9 installation/configuration in chroot jail for Ubuntu.
-By default, the cookbook will compile the source of bind9 for chrooted environment.
+By default, the cookbook will compile the source of bind9.

 Requirements